asamuzaK/withExEditor/README.md

 ### Editor Config Path

+* Enter the path of editor configuration JSON file.

+### Editor Path

-* Enter the path of `editorconfig.json` which you created for withExEditorHost.
+* Enter the path of the editor.

+### Command Line Options

+* Enter command line options.
+* Quote the argument if it contains spaces or backslashes.

+### Put File Path After Command Line Options

+* When specifying the file, some editor requires to put the file path after command arguments.
+Check in such case.

 ### Editor Label

 * Enter the label of the editor.
-* Disabled if editor config path field is not filled, or could not find the host etc.
+* Disabled if editor config path and/or editor path fields are not filled, editor is not executable, etc.

 ### Access Key